 Only one club outside Istanbul had won the league title before 2010: Trabzonspor, who did its six times, the last coming in 1984.
 In 2009, the Big Three monopoly was nearly in danger of cracking.
 Sivasspor finished second behind Besiktas and looked like a possibility to improve on that second-place finish.
 However, that never happened as Sivasspor flirted with relegation during the season.

-Instead, another contender emerged, considering that before the 2009-2010 season the club never finished higher than fourth in the top flight.
+Instead, another contender emerged, considering that before the 2009-2010 season, the club never finished higher than fourth in the top flight.

 Reaching even the top three seemed out of the question for Bursaspor after five games.
 A 1-0 home loss to Fenerbahce on Sept.
 13, 2009, dropped the club 11th place.
 Unlike many other Turkish teams that season, Bursaspor did not have a goalscorer in double digits.
 However, Bursaspor reeled off crucial victories, including five straight after the home loss to Fenerbahce to go to second place.
-On March 3, 2010, Bursaspor would reach the top of the table after a 3-0 victory at Diyarbakirspor.
+On Mar.
+3, 2010, Bursaspor would reach the top of the table after a 3-0 victory at Diyarbakirspor.
 Bursaspor relinquished the lead after a scoreless draw against Galatasaray and was second going into the final matchday.
-Bursaspor needed to win and get help, especially considering that Fenerbahce went into its season finale not having allowed a goal in 10 matches.
+Bursaspor needed to win and get help, especially considering that Fenerbahce went into its season finale, not having allowed a goal in 10 matches.

 During that 2009-2010 season, Bursaspor defeated six teams twice.
 Of those six teams, Besiktas was the most significant sweep.
 That second victory came in the season finale.

 Bursaspor won 2-1 against Besiktas and Fenerbahce stumbled to a 1-1 draw against Trabzonspor.
-Those results gave Bursaspor its first Süper Lig, an impressive result considering the team that did not have a star striker.
+Those results gave Bursaspor its first Süper Lig, an impressive achievement considering the team that did not have a star striker.

 - Breiðablik: A Beginner's Guide to an Icelandic club